charlesvill/ObsidianVault/Computer Science/Full Stack Dev/REACT.md

 	- because its just javascript, you can embed strings in the mark up like you would any variable that holds a string such as {name} or use "Charles" make sure not to use it for element tags because that will not work
 	- `src={avatar}` would be the correct way to dynamically create the src and not using double quotes.
 - Passing objects: `person={{name: "Hedy Lamarr", inventions: 5}}` notice double braces
+	- the first curlies are the access to JSX allowing javascript.
+	- second curlies are for the javascript object with key value pairs
 - passing inline css styles:
 ```jsx
 export default function TodoList() {